basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 Please note that most security-related commands can be run while security is disabled, including the following:

-* [[User management|Riak Security#Modifying-User-Characteristics]] --- Creating/deleting users and modifying user characteristics (more on that in the  section below)
+* [[User management|Authentication and Authorization#Modifying-User-Characteristics]] --- Creating/deleting users and modifying user characteristics (more on that in the  section below)
-* [[Permissions management|Riak Security#Permissions-Management]] --- Granting and revoking specific permissions vis-à-vis specific users
+* [[Permissions management|Authentication and Authorization#Permissions-Management]] --- Granting and revoking specific permissions vis-à-vis specific users
-* [[Security source management|Riak Security#Security-Source-Management]] --- Adding and deleting security sources
+* [[Security source management|Authentication and Authorization#Security-Source-Management]] --- Adding and deleting security sources

 This enables you to create security configurations of any level of complexity and turn those configurations on and off all at once if you wish.